TAM-DS/TAM-DS/README.md

 > It’s the one that quietly pays for itself — while making customers feel truly seen, supported, and valued every step of the way.

 **Quick 2025 context**
 Early-year contributions were lighter (Jan–Jul) while I provided full-time home hospice care for my mom during her battle with brain cancer.
-During that time, I remained actively engaged—closing three clients and delivering five projects—while narrowing scope to protect quality and outcomes.
-I returned to full operating cadence mid-year and have since been shipping at high velocity across FinOps-driven multicloud AI systems, cost-aware quant pipelines, quantum optimization prototypes, and agentic infrastructure.
+It was the toughest yet the most rewarding experience.

 # What I Build & Deliver